 If you remember your high school or middle school history class, then you probably remember learning about plague.
 If you recall, plague wiped a major portion of Europe’s population during the Middle Ages.
 While the last major outbreak in the United States was back in the 1920s, human plague infections can still occur.

 For the most part, fleas are responsible for transmitting plague.
 When an infected rodent dies from plague, infected fleas have to find another source of food.
 People and animals (in particular, cats) that are in an area where rodents have recently died from plague are most at risk for developing bubonic plague or septicemic plague.
 Symptoms of bubonic plague include fever, headache, swollen lymph nodes, and body aches.
 Septicemic plague is far more serious as it involves septic shock from the virus entering the bloodstream.
 Additionally, one can develop pneumonic plague.
 Pneumonic plague occurs when plague bacteria is inhaled through the lungs.
 Pneumonic plague is worrisome because it can be spread from person to person.

 If you think you have been exposed to plague, you should consult a healthcare provider in order to be treated with antibiotics.

-Because rodents are quick to reproduce, homeowners and business owners can have an infestation on their hands relatively swiftly.
+Because rodents are quick to reproduce, homeowners can have an infestation on their hands relatively swiftly.
 Prevention is by far the best way to protect yourself from infected rodents.
-If you suspect you have an infestation in your home or business, call your local Aptive Environmental branch today.
+If you suspect you have an infestation in your home, call your local Aptive Environmental branch today.